selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 We fear and respect what we don’t know.

-People want to associate with winners and avoid losers.
+We want to associate with winners and avoid losers.

 We think success is earned and failure is deserved but most things are so random.

-People feel envy but they wouldn't want to completely swap themselves with another person
+We feel envy but wouldn't want to completely swap ourselves with another person

-People generally like to be consistent, to keep commitments
+We generally like to be consistent, to keep commitments

-People like to fill in the blanks
+We like to fill in the blanks

 We tend to do something even when doing nothing is better

+We don't know where to stop

 ---